IDMNYU/Experimental-Print-Studio/Plotter/README.md

 2. Then connect Power and USB: Plug in the power adapter and connect the Axidraw to your computer via the USB cable.

-3. Clip in your pen, with height a little above the paper, roughly equal to the thickness of your NYU iD card.
+3. Clip in your pen, with height a little above the paper, roughly equal to the thickness of your NYU iD card (with case).
 <br><br>
 <div align="center">
 <img src="step3.png" alt="step3" width="500" al/>